 - A laugh a minute –someone or something that can make you laugh all the time

-Darius is always invited on parties because he’s a laugh a minute.
+Darius is always invited to parties because he’s a laugh-a-minute.
 Even if you’re feeling down, I’ll bet he can make you forget your problems for a while with his witty jokes!